mongodb/laravel-mongodb/README.md

 Configuration
 -------------
-You can use MongoDB either as a main database, either as a side database.
+You can use MongoDB either as the main database, either as a side database.
 To do so, add a new `mongodb` connection to `config/database.php`:

 ```php
 'mongodb' => [